World Meteorological Organization

 Source code hosting and collaboration

 Platforms such as GitHub, GitLab, and Codeberg provide the core infrastructure for hosting source code, tracking issues, managing contributions via pull or merge requests, and publishing project documentation.
 Many of these platforms also offer free tiers for public open-source projects.
-Members should consider platform accessibility (e.g. connectivity constraints in some regions), governance (commercial vs. community-run), and data sovereignty when making a choice.
+Members should consider platform accessibility (for example,connectivity constraints in some regions), governance and data sovereignty when making a choice.
 Some platforms, notably GitLab (Community Edition), Gitea, and Forgejo, can also be self-hosted, which may be preferable where organizational policy or national regulations require software infrastructure to remain under institutional control.

 Continuous integration and delivery (CI/CD)